 In 2012 she was nominated and accepted as a member of the WA Royal Academy of Dance Panel.
 As a Panel member Michele has been involved in the RAD Festivals, the Summer Dance Program at WAAPA, the Solo Seal Presentations and many other RAD courses for students and teachers.

-In 2014 Michele performed with her son, Anton, in Perth City Ballet's production of 'Giselle' showing that performing is fun at any age.
+In 2014 Michele performed with her child, Anton, in Perth City Ballet's production of 'Giselle' showing that performing is fun at any age.
 In 2015 she was able to be on stage with two of her children Avie and Anton in Perth City Ballet's production of "Swan Lake".